3 Things to Remember When Speaking with Your School District Homeschool Representative

 Get your requirements in writing.

-Bearing in mind that your school district’s superintendent may state for you to complete Step A while their own website states Step B, get your actionable steps in writing.
-Take notes as you are in discussion and tell the superintendent that you appreciate the meeting and are ready to stay on top of fulfilling all requirements.
-Tell him/her you will send an email to him/her with these steps for confirmation.
+When speaking with your state homeschool representative, take notes as you are in discussion.
+Tell the representative that you appreciate the meeting and are ready to stay on top of fulfilling all requirements.
+Tell him or her you will follow up with an email with these steps for confirmation.
 This will be to your benefit for several reasons:

 Creates an audit trail.

-Email the superintendent and say “I am glad we spoke today.
-As per our conversation, I only need to complete steps A, B and C, and nothing else”.
-You should get an email back confirming (if not, follow up in the same thread after a few weeks).
+Email the representative and say, “I am glad we spoke today.
+As per our conversation, I only need to complete steps A, B, and C, and nothing else”.
+You should receive an email confirming this; if not, follow up in the same thread within a few days.

 Resolves misunderstandings in a timely manner.

-Emailing the superintendent your list of actionable steps allows the superintendent to correct any incorrect information.
-For example, let’s say you state in the email, “as per our conversation, I will need to and be happy to send a progress report to this email address once a semester.”
-The superintendent replies with, “actually, we will need to see a progress report once a quarter.”
-Easy fix and a frustrating conversation down the road avoided.
+Emailing the representative your list of actionable steps allows him or her to correct any incorrect information.
+For example, let’s say you state in the email, “As per our conversation, I will need to send a progress report to this email address once a semester.”
+The representative replies with, “Actually, we will need to see a progress report once a quarter.”
+This is an easy fix, with a frustrating conversation down the road avoided.

 Provides ease of reference.

-Let’s say that you met with the superintendent during the summer.
-Now it’s the end of the school year and you remember you had something incredibly important to do, but that’s as far as your memory serves.
+Let’s say that you met with the representative during the summer.
+Now it’s the end of the school year, and you remember you had something incredibly important to do, but that’s as far as your memory serves.
 No need to look through a pile of papers or try to recall the specifics.
-Just reference that email thread and you have all the information you need.
+Just reference that email thread, and you have all the information you need.

 Ensures that you are speaking with the right person.

 We all know that it can be difficult to get a hold of the right person.
-You may end up speaking with several people until you get to the superintendent, or never even speak with the superintendent.
+You may end up speaking with several people until you get to the right person.
 Keeping a single email thread with everyone you spoke with by name and title will allow you to easily reference who said what and when.